Are solar batteries worth it in the UK? 2026 costs, savings, and who should skip them

 • On a bright day, do you see long periods where generation is higher than your home load?

-• Do you export meaningfully around late morning to mid-afternoon?
+• Do you export meaningfully around late morning to mid-afternoon (8+ kWh on sunny days)?

 If you do not have solar yet, you can still reason about it:

-• Daytime-heavy home (work-from-home, EV can charge at lunch, flexible hot water): you will likely self-use a decent share already.
+• Daytime-heavy home (work from home, EV can charge at lunch, flexible hot water): you will likely self-use a decent share already.
+Battery adds little.

 This is why batteries are not “standard kit”.
 They are household-pattern dependent.